grafana/grafana-app-sdk/docs/tutorials/yolo-docs/README.md

 can reconcile & watch resources, and ways you can plug in custom APIs of your own.

 It's called app platform because this is the new default way to build things on the Grafana Platform.
 Everything's an app, which can have front-end, back-end, and operator segments.

-### What do I get?
-Why would I do it this way?

-Because you want to reduce toil, get stuff for free, and spend less time doing undifferentiated heavy lifting.
+Doing it this way reduces toil, gets many features for free, and has your team doing less heavy lifting.

 **🚀 Generated APIs** - No need to write/maintain CRUD endpoints or OpenAPI specs.
 Define your schema and get a complete API automatically.